-|The fundamental building block for modern rechargeable batteries is material that provides superior electrochemical performance and enhanced safety and affordability.
+|The fundamental components of modern rechargeable batteries are based on materials which provide superior electrochemical performance and enhanced safety and affordability.
 The combination of these critical properties meets the clean energy and mobility needs of today.|

-This high power cathode material delivers superior performance, safety and cycle-life in all energy storage applications.
+Cathode material made from Lithium Iron Phosphate, LiFePO4, or for short LFP, are the only inherently safe cathode materials discovered to date and are known as Life Power®.
+These materials deliver superior performance, safety and cycle-life in all energy storage applications.
 The unique safety performance is a result of the high stability of Lithium Iron Phosphate in discharged as well as in charged form.
-Excessive heating during battery use and even spontaneous ignition, which was observed in rare cases with conventional Lithium Ion materials can be excluded.
+Excessive heating during battery use and even spontaneous ignition, which was observed in rare cases with conventional Lithium Ion materials, can be excluded.
 This can be translated to lower system cost with less demand on the energy management systems in the final product.

-Technology & Chemistry
+Technology & Innovation Office